stm32duino/wiki_contrib/API.md

 An example which read then convert to proper Unit the 3 internal channels + A0 is provided with [STM32Examples](https://github.com/stm32duino/STM32Examples) library:
 [Internal_channels](https://github.com/stm32duino/STM32Examples/blob/main/examples/Peripherals/ADC/Internal_channels/Internal_channels.ino)

+> [!WARNING]
-[[/img/Warning-icon.png|alt="Warning"]] This example is provided "as it" and can require some update mainly for datasheet values.
+> This example is provided "as it" and can require some update mainly for datasheet values.

 ## HardwareSerial